Cyndi-24/Instacart-Data-Analysis-SQL/README.md

 * What are the top selling products by revenue and how much was generated?
 * On which days of the week are chocolate sold the most?
 * Do we have any department where we have over $15 million in revenue and what is the profit?
-* Is it true customers buy more alcoholic products on Xmas day 2019?
 * Which year did Instacart generate the most revenue?
 * How long has it been since the last cheese order?
 * What time of the day does alcohol sell the most?